JuliaReach/Flowstar.jl/README.md

 See examples/parsing.jl for additional usage.

 ## Modeling
-Instead of specifying a model file direction, you can create one programatically as shown in examples/modeling.jl
+Instead of specifying a model file directly, you can create one programatically as shown in examples/modeling.jl